 The sagittal suture is located on top of the head, extending from the soft spot to the back of the head.

 Traditionally, surgery is performed by making a scalp incision from ear-to-ear, mobilizing the scalp to expose the skull, and removing/reshaping the affected portion of the skull.
+It is not uncommon to overcorrect the affected area to account for the future growth of the remainer of the skull after surgery.
 In some cases, tiny plates and screws are used to fix the bones into proper position.
 These are frequently made of material that absorbs over time rather than metal.
 Surgery usually takes between three to seven hours depending on the case, may require a blood transfusion, and involves a hospital stay of three to seven days.

-A newer less invasive form of surgery utilizes endoscopy, but is only a viable option in specific cases of craniosynostosis.
+A newer less invasive form of surgery utilizes excision of the affected suture with or without endoscopy, but is only a viable option in specific cases of craniosynostosis.
 The preferred age for this surgery is 3 months, but the infant should be no older than 6 months, to obtain optimal results.
-Using the aid of endoscopes, the surgical correction is performed through one or two small scalp incisions of about an inch each.
+Using the aid of more limited incision and possibly endoscopes, the surgical correction is performed through one or two small scalp incisions of about an inch each.
 The point of incision depends on which sutures are affected.
-The affected suture is opened and the brain is allowed to grow normally.
+The affected suture is opened or removed and the brain is allowed to grow normally.
 There is less swelling and blood loss with this method of surgery.
 This process may be aided through postoperative helmet therapy.
 Length of surgery is usually about an hour, and most patients can be discharged from the hospital the second day after surgery.

-The treatment of patients with Apert’s syndrome differs due to significant variations in facial deformities, the age of diagnosis, and previous operations performed.
-Primary concerns are compression of the brain, breathing problems, protruding eyes with corneal exposure, and lack of facial growth.
-Surgery to repair the craniosynostois is preferable between the ages of 3 to 8 months.
+The treatment of patients with Apert’s syndrome differs due to significant variations in facial deformities, the age of diagnosis and previous operations performed.
+Primary concerns are compression of the brain, breathing problems, protruding eyes with corneal exposure and lack of facial growth.
+Surgery to repair the craniosynostois is preferable between the ages of three to eight months.
 However, subsequent operations at different ages may be necessary.

-Surgery to repair the skull deformity is usually performed between the ages of 4 to 6 months.
-Subsequent operations to reshape the face and correct dental crowding are necessary; the first stage usually performed between the ages of 4 to 6.
+Surgery to repair the skull deformity is usually performed between the ages of four to six months.
+Subsequent operations to reshape the face and correct dental crowding are necessary.